 Children will first be given a verbal warning.
-If the child continues to show poor behaviour, they will be moved to amber.
+If the child continues to show poor behaviour, they will be verbally told that this is an Amber warning.

-Following this, if the child continues to show poor behaviour, they will be moved to red, miss 5 minutes of their playtime and their parent will be informed verbally.
+Following this, if the child continues to show poor behaviour, they will verbally told it is a Red traffic light and will miss 5 minutes of their playtime and their parent will be informed.
+All red light incidents will be added onto CPOMs